-Hamilton often travels during winter break for training trips so the players can go to places they have never seen before.
-This January the Continentals return to Stanford University and Palo Alto, Calif., for the first time since 2006.
+The Continentals often travel during winter break for training trips so the players can go to places they have never seen before.
+The team has been to Stanford University in Palo Alto, Calif., twice recently.
 A January 2010 training trip took the team to Washington, D.C., for six days.
-In 2007, the team traveled to Bermuda for a seven-day training trip.
+In 2007, the women traveled to Bermuda for a seven-day training trip.
 The players worked with Shaun Moxham and his wife, Katline Cauwels.
 Moxham coaches David Palmer, who has been the world's top-ranked player.

-The Continentals finished 13-10 in 2010-11, and advanced to the finals of the Walker Cup draw at the CSA team championships.
-The women's squash program and King received the Chaffee Award for the first time during the 2011 CSA event at Princeton University.
+The Continentals finished 13-10 in 2010-11 and advanced to the finals of the Walker Cup draw at the CSA team championships.
+The women's program and King received the Chaffee Award for the first time during the 2011 CSA event at Princeton University.
 The award is given annually to a coach whose team has demonstrated the qualities of sportsmanship, teamwork, character and improvement.
-In 1987, the Williams College women's squash team donated this award in honor of their former coach, Clarence C. Chaffee.
-Chaffee began Williams' squash program in 1938, coached the school's first intercollegiate team in 1939, and led the program until his retirement in 1970.
+In 1987, the Williams women's squash team donated this award in honor of their former coach, Clarence C. Chaffee.
+Chaffee began Williams' squash program in 1938, coached the school's first intercollegiate team in 1939 and led the program until his retirement in 1970.

 In 2009-10, the Continentals won their first seven matches and finished with a record of 15-8.
 The 15 wins are the second-highest total in program history, and the women were No. 15 in the final CSA rankings.
 That ranking is believed to be tied for the team's best at the end of a season.